Not here: The white north has thy bones; and thou, heroic sailor-soul, art passing on thine happier voyage now toward no earthly pole*.

 Belcher was subject to the automatic court martial for any captain who lost a ship, he had lost for out of five.
 While he was exonerated, the verdict was interpreted more as "not proven" than of actual innocence.
 He was never again given an active command.
 Later on, the abandoned Resolute broke out of the ice and drifted to Davis Strait where it was salvaged by an American whaler 19 months later who couldn't believe his luck.

-The Eskimos told of a group of forty men dragging a boat south, they were all very thin and using sign language made it known that their ship had been crushed in the ice, they purchased a seal from the Eskimos.
-Later the same season, the the same party were encountered, or at least what remained of it about a days walk from the Great Fish River.
-Even this story was second hand however, the men Rae spoke to had not seen the group first hand but were recounting a story told to them by others.
+The Inuit told of a group of forty men dragging a boat south, they were all very thin and using sign language made it known that their ship had been crushed in the ice, they purchased a seal from the Inuit.
+Later the same season, the the same party were encountered, or at least what remained of them about a days walk from the Great Fish River.
+The men Rae spoke to had not seen the group first hand but were recounting a story told to them by others.

 Picture courtesy - Library and Archives Canada, Peter Winkworth Collection of Canadiana